African Menace in Puchong

 Not only are Africans a problem in neighbourhoods but local higher institutions also face problems with Africans but many choose to keep mum.

-Let me tell upfront – not all Africans in the country are public menace – there are good ones like one in my cousin’s place (they are friendly, helpful and keep very profile) but there are ones who still think that they are in Africa and law & public order means nothing to them.
+Let me tell upfront – not all Africans in the country are public menace – there are good ones like one in my cousin’s place (they are friendly, helpful and keep very low profile) but there are ones who still think that they are in their own country and law & public order means nothing to them.

 The four students killed in the traffic accident on the Damansara-Puchong Highway (LDP) just after midnight yesterday have been identified as Africans.
 The fifth student injured in the rented Toyota Vios was in stable condition at Universiti Malaya Medical Centre.
 According to police, the students were travelling from Kota Damansara to Bandar Sunway in the middle lane of the LDP.